helix-editor/spellbook/README.md

 Hunspell dictionaries are split into two files: `<lang>.dic` and `<lang>.aff`.
 The `.dic` file has a listing of stems and flags associated with that stem.
 For example `en_US.dic` contains the word `adventure/DRSMZG` meaning that "adventure" is a stem in the dictionary with flags `D`, `R`, `S`, `M`, `Z` and `G`.
 The `.aff` file contains a bunch of rules to use when determining if a word is correct or figuring out which words to suggest.
-The most intuitive of these are prefixes and suffixes. `en_US` contains suffixes like `D` and `R`:
+The most intuitive of these are prefixes and suffixes. `en_US` contains suffixes like `R` and `G`:

 ```
-SFX D Y 4
-SFX D   0     d          e
-SFX D   y     ied        [^aeiou]y
-SFX D   0     ed         [^ey]
-SFX D   0     ed         [aeiou]y

 SFX R Y 4
 SFX R   0     r          e
 SFX R   y     ier        [^aeiou]y
 SFX R   0     er         [aeiou]y
 SFX R   0     er         [^ey]

+SFX G Y 2
+SFX G   e     ing        e
+SFX G   0     ing        [^e]
 ```

 Since "adventure" has these flags, these suffixes can be applied.
-The rules themselves are tables that define the flag (like `D`), what to strip from the end of the word (`0` for nothing), what to add to the end (`ied` for example) and under what condition the suffix applies (matches `[^aeiou]y` at the end for example).
-When checking a word like "adventured" you find any suffixes where the "add" portion of the suffix matches the ending of the word and check if the condition applies.
-The first clause of `D` applies since the "adventure" ends in 'e', and we add a 'd' to the end.
+The rules are structured as tables that define the flag (like `R`), what to strip from the end of the word (`0` for nothing), what to add to the end (`er` for example) and under what condition the suffix applies (matches `[^aeiou]y` meaning not 'a' 'e' 'i' 'o' 'u' and then 'y' for example).
+When checking a word like "adventurer" you find any suffixes where the "add" portion of the suffix matches the ending of the word and check if the condition applies.
+The first clause of `R` applies since the "adventure" ends in 'e', and we add a 'r' to the end.
 When checking this happens in reverse.
-Starting with a word like "adventured" we strip the 'd' and check the condition.
-Similarly with `R`, the first clause matches because "adventure" ends with 'e' and we add an 'r', matching "adventurer".
+Starting with a word like "adventurer" we strip the 'r' and check the condition.
+Similarly with `G`, the first clause matches "adventuring" because "adventure" ends with 'e' and we add an "ing".

 Hunspell dictionaries use these prefixing and suffixing rules to compress the dictionary.
 Without prefixes and suffixes we'd need a big set of every possible conjugation of every word in the dictionary.
 That might be possible with the gigabytes of RAM we have today but it certainly isn't efficient.